Alimv81/Hand-Gesture-Recognition/README.md

 ## Dataset

-The dataset used for training and testing the CNN model can be obtained from [insert dataset source or link here].
+The dataset used for training and testing the CNN model can be obtained from [https://www.kaggle.com/datasets/gti-upm/leapgestrecog].
 The dataset consists of images of hand gestures, each labeled with one of the 10 different hand states.

-### Dataset Directory Structure
+### Model Directory Structure

-To use this project, make sure to organize your dataset in the following directory structure:
+- To use this project and the trained model, only make sure to organize your direcory in such a way that best_model.h5 and main.py have the same path.
+- To train the model the code will automatically download the essential datasets, running it would be enough

 ## Dependencies